Advanced parametrisations for hadronic form factors: Beyond the inelastic threshold

 \subsection{Application to the scalar pion form factor}

 We now test the $\psi$ SSE using pseudo-data again.
-The $s_\mathrm{in} \to\infty$ limit in \cref{eq:psi_limit} already ensures that the $\psi$ SSE performs at least as good as the $\zeta$ one on the test cases of \cref{sec:application_SingleChannel}, i.e., on models that do not implement an inelastic threshold.
+The $s_\mathrm{in} \to\infty$ limit in \cref{eq:psi_limit} already ensures that the $\psi$ SSE performs at least as well as the $\zeta$ one on the test cases of \cref{sec:application_SingleChannel}, i.e., on models that do not implement an inelastic threshold.
 To further test the possibilities of the $\psi$ SSE, we study a more realistic example of the scalar pion form factor.
 Since we can now parametrise the form factor above the elastic threshold, we simultaneously fit the strange and non-strange form factors, as defined in Refs.~\cite{Donoghue:1990xh,Moussallam:1999aq,Descotes-Genon:2000byu,Hoferichter:2012wf,Daub:2012mu,Celis:2013xja,Daub:2015xja,Winkler:2018qyg}.
 We implement the resonances up to the $f_0(980)$, and the product of poles takes the same form for both form factors

 with one $f_0(500)$ pole $\psi_1=\psi_{(21)}\bigl(s_{f_0(500)}\bigr)$ on the $(21)$-sheet and two $f_0(980)$ poles $\psi_2=\psi_{(21)}\bigl(s_{f_0(980),(21)}\bigr)$ and $\psi_3=\psi_{(22)}\bigl(s_{f_0(980),(22)}\bigr)$ on the $(21)$-sheet and the $(22)$-sheet, respectively.
 As detailed in Ref.~\cite{Burkert:2022bqo}, the position of the resonance poles on the Riemann sheets that are not contiguous to the physical sheet does not depend on the resonance mass and width only.
 We treat, therefore, all these poles as uncorrelated.
 We provide the position of these poles in the $\psi$-plane, as found in the literature, in \cref{tab:polepositions_CC}.
 Although the $f_0(500)$ and $f_0(980)$ are expected to have poles on all the unphysical sheets, we only implement the ones listed above, as they are the closest to our input data and, therefore, the only ones relevant to our simple analysis.
 As for the previous tests of \cref{sec:application_SingleChannel}, we do not impose any additional constraints on the high-energy or threshold behaviour of the SSE.
+Consequently, our fit parameters are, again, the shared pole locations $\sqrt{s_r}$, $r=1,2,3$, and the two independent sets of coefficients for the SSEs of the non-strange and strange pion FFs.